Bones1335/read-the-bones/content/posts/2024/duolingo-is-not-the-devil/index.md

 date: 2024-02-15T19:03:03+01:00
 url: /duolingo-is-not-the-devil
 categories:
+    - English
+tags:
     - Language Learning
-tags:
-    - Italian
-    - Duolingo
 ---
 Duolingo will help you more than you think.
 <!--more-->